 David MacDonald is the web accessibility consultant for Blue Trunk.
 He is president of CanAdapt and has been an Invited Expert with the international Accessibility Guidelines Working Group since 2002, which developed WCAG 2.0 in 2008, WCAG 2.1 in 2018, and is on the core team developing WCAG 2.2 due out in 2020.
 Most W3C accessibility documents include him as a named contributor.
 He was the web accessibility consultant to the Government of Canada in the new Accessible Canada Act legislation and has provided accessibility audits for dozens of Fortune 500 companies.
 He is on Certification Committee for the International Association of Accessibility Professionals (IAAP).
 David is fluent in both English and French, and is a husband and father.
 He wrote the WCAG theme song with over 55,000 combined views on YouTube.

 Himika Rahman is the graphic designer for the Blue Trunk Foundation website and mobile application.
-She received her BA in Cognitive Science with a concentration in Neuroscience from the University of Virginia (UVA), where she trained bomb-sniffing rats in a behavioral neuroscience lab.
-Himika then continued her education at UVA by pursuing an MPH.
-Throughout her undergrad and graduate career, Himika has worked as a designer focusing on health communication, thus combining her love for the arts and sciences.
+She received her BA in Cognitive Science with a concentration in Neuroscience from the University of Virginia (UVA).
+Himika then continued her education by pursuing an MPH and an MD from the UVA School of Medicine, making her a "triple Hoo.".
+Throughout her undergrad, graduate, and medical career, Himika has worked as a designer focusing on health communication, thus combining her love for the arts and sciences.
 Some of her projects include app design for a health technology firm in in Washington D.C. and editorial design for Conflux, the first global health and research journal at UVA.
-Himika is now a medical student at the UVA School of Medicine, making her a "triple Hoo."
-When she's not reviewing her flashcards, Himika enjoys cooking allergy-friendly meals and browsing local Charlottesville bookstores.
+Himika is now living in Houston, Texas, and works as a Population Health Analyst for Harris Health, a large integrated healthcare system serving her county, where she is able to use her clinical skill as an MD with public health experience.